Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/chaining-requests.md

 > in our Quiz application.
 That's something you don't want to do when building
 > your application, you want to build an app production ready.
 A better way to
 > do this should have been to expose a "debug" or "integration" mode on our app
-> positioned by environnement variables.
+> defined by environment variables.
 If our app is launched in "integration" mode,
 > mocked data is used and asserts can be tested on known values.
 Our app could also use
 > a mocked database, configured in our tests suits.

-Note that the question api use query parameters `offset`, `size` and `sort`, that's why we have written the url with query parameters <http://localhost:8080/api/questions?offset=0&size=20&sort=oldest>.
+Note that the question API use query parameters `offset`, `size` and `sort`, that's why we have written the url with query parameters <http://localhost:8080/api/questions?offset=0&size=20&sort=oldest>.
 We can set the query parameters in the url, or use a [query parameter section].